 Is it that time already?
 Al Dannity is back for another summer profiling every team in the National Football League.
 Our NFL previews kick off in the AFC West with the Denver Broncos.

-NFL betting fans will have noticed one big change away from the field with the Broncos.
+The players NFL betting fans will have noticed one big change away from the field with the Broncos.
 John Elway has returned and it’s not clear what impact he will have as an executive.
 His comments on Tim Tebow, misinterpreted as they may have been, certainly didn’t help to keep things smooth early on.
 Fortunately for Denver, Tebow is the type of player who takes every criticism as a reason to train harder and prove people wrong.

 Staying on the quarterback theme, Denver must work out what the long term plan for Kyle Orton is.
 Will they shop him or can he beat out Tebow conclusively to become the unquestioned leader of the franchise.
 Resolving this question quickly will be as difficult as it is necessary.